Meet Andrew

 Spray Paint: I begin each piece imagining a time of day.
 Picking a color of blue, I go from there spraying layers of 20-30+ colors in each sky.
 It's gorgeous, but once dry, any amount of the pigment falls off.
 I accept what's left and head back to the spray booth for two or three rounds.

-Observe: Once I have my spray-painted sky, I allow the organic shapes and movement dictate the landscape.
+Observation: Once I have my spray-painted sky, I really look at it and allow the organic shapes and movement dictate the landscape.
 Sometimes I feel like it's mountains, a striking horizon line, or combination of both.
 I've learned, you can't force it.

 Upcycled Materials: I often use what I have around me: household tools, old sample paint from interior design clients, scrap wood veneer from woodworking shops, and old Pandemic-era newspapers.
 I love giving things a new life.